miralea/DQGlyco/README.md

 ## Repository structure

-The analysis scripts can be found in analysis, which further is divided in structural analysis and data analysis.
+The analysis scripts can be found in **analysis**, which further is divided in structural analysis and data analysis.
+We also added an exemplary computational workflow to analyse quantitative glycoproteomics data generated with DQGlyco in example_analysis.

 ### 1. Data analysis